mikematics22800/Gamerbase/README.md

 2. Clone the repository
 3. In the terminal, go to the cloned repository location
 4. Enter the following command to install all the dependencies: `npm run install`
-5. Enter the following command to run the program: `npm run dev`
+5. Enter the following command to run the program: `npm run develop`
-6. Opens in localhost 3001
+6. Opens in localhost 3000

 ## Features